 Review of GAMP Requirements for Validation was the name of an April 27 conference addressing the topic.
 Four speakers made presentations, led by Chris Roerig and Jim John with the Joint Equipment Transition Team.
 JETT is a consortium of pharmaceutical manufacturers, equipment suppliers, and consultants seeking to improve communications between users and suppliers to more effectively meet validation requirements.
 JETT is a special interest working group established by Good Automated Manufacturing Practice (GAMP) Americas, which is part of the International Society of Pharmaceutical Engineering.

-The goals of GAMP’s most recent guide, GAMP 4, were said to further develop software categories, scaleable validation, global acceptance, and to harmonize technology with other industry forums.
+The goals of GAMP’s most recent guide, GAMP 4, were said to be to further develop software categories, scaleable validation, and global acceptance, and to harmonize technology with other industry forums.

 Roerig described end-user company responsibilities: developing a master validation plan and system-specific validation plans, conducting a supplier audit, identifying requirements specifications, and educating suppliers on end-user needs.

 Ramon LeDoux of Millipore Corp.’s BioPharma-ceutical Division, explained that JETT applies GAMP to automated machinery and has released 17 User Requirement Specification (URS) documents involving equipment such as filling, labeling, vial washing, and autoclaving (sterilization).